Host on JCloud#

 - uses: jinahub+docker://CLIPOnnxEncoder

-is unnecessary here as JCloud will assign a new URL for any deployed service.
+port is unnecessary here as JCloud will assign a new hostname and port for any deployed service.

-on Jina Hub.
-They are automatically synced on the new release of clip_server
+Executors must start with jinahub+docker:// as it is required by JCloud.
+We currently provide containerized executors jinahub+docker://CLIPTorchEncoder and jinahub+docker://CLIPOnnxEncoder on Jina Hub.
+They are automatically synced on the new release of clip_server module.

 To deploy,